About

 Over the years “Prace Kulturoznawcze” has earned a reputation among academic publications devoted to the study of culture, as evidenced by contributions from the most respected and renowned representatives of Polish cultural studies.
 With its focus on the academic achievements of the Wrocław institution, “Prace Kulturoznawcze” became a forum for multi-voiced discussions on the fundamental problems of culture.

-Abstracts of the articles published in “Prace Kulturoznawcze” are available in the Networked Scientific Journals (CNS) database, the Central European Journal of Social Sciences and Humanities (CEJSH), EBSCO, the Federation of Digital Libraries (FBC), and Europeana.
+Abstracts of the articles published in “Prace Kulturoznawcze” are available in the Networked Scientific Journals (CNS) database, DOAJ, the Central European Journal of Social Sciences and Humanities (CEJSH), EBSCO, the Federation of Digital Libraries (FBC), and Europeana.
 Under the Publisher's agreement with the MLA Directory of Periodicals, copies of the journal are also submitted to be included in the Cambridge Scientific Abstracts database (CSA, ProQuest).

 Basic version: printed.